ProjectSegfault/website/src/routes/legal/privacy-policy.md

 As we said, you can request any GDPR/Privacy things in [this Matrix room](https://matrix.to/#/#gdpr:projectsegfau.lt).
 But, if there's any ongoing investigations and a law enforcement agency contacts us, we will comply.
 But, we will only do it if we can verify it's official and they have a warrant.

-We hope you can understand our privacy policy.
+Thank You for reading and we hope you can understand our privacy policy.

 _Last updated 28.07.2022 22:00 UTC+1_